 - Trim and punch a hole.

 Nothing says summer like a string of bunting.
-These sell to moms, teachers, and party planners.
+These sell to moms, teachers, and party planners stocking up for the season.

 - Cut triangle or scallop shapes from colorful fabric.